Add To Favorites

 Focus on clothing, body language, and expression as you portray people in the realistic style of American portraitist John Singer Sargent.

-Collect magazine pictures of people in the uniform of their profession or favorite activity, such as a doctor, politician, or skateboarder.
+When research is complete, suggest students collect magazine pictures of people in the uniform of their profession or favorite activity, such as a doctor, politician, or skateboarder.
 Look closely at the clothing these people wear.
-How does their body language relate to their career or activity?
-Choose one person as the subject of your painting.
+Discuss how does their body language relate to their career or activity.
+Have each student select one person as the subject of his painting.

 On construction paper, use Crayola® Construction Paper™ Crayons to begin your portrait, including details such as hair and facial features.
 Include visual hints about the model in their clothing, pose, and gestures.

-Cover a table top with recycled newspaper.
-Use Crayola Washable Paint and Paint Brushes to finish your portrait.
-In Sargent's style, include a simple, color field background to highlight your portrait.
+Students cover a work area with recycled newspaper.
+Use Crayola Washable Paint to finish portraits.
+In Sargent's style, include a simple, color field background to highlight the portrait.
 Dry on a flat surface.